 A gloss from the Type-Setter: the Editor, as it seems to me, refers to Jane Austen’s Pride and Prejudice and the description of Pemberley seen through the eyes of Elizabeth Bennet.
 Some say Austen’s Pemberley was neither Brown nor Repton but picturesque.
-The Editor might say that language confines and that all landscapes tend to the indistinguishable when they are put into words and that Pemberley might have been designed by Brown or Repton or anybody else.
-The Editor is walking out with the sister of his good friend Lord X, whose biography is so well related by Georgette Hayer.
-The woman is without doubt attractive, but strong in the expression of emotion and no lover of embroidery and harpsichord play.
+The Editor might say that language confines and that all landscapes tend to the indistinguishable when they are put into words and that Pemberley might have been designed by Brown or Repton or anybody else. .
+The Editor is walking out with the sister of his good friend Lord Uppe, known as Beelzey, whose biography has been so often told, not least by his amanuensis, Georgette Hayer.
+Artemis Uppe, is without doubt attractive, no frail barque she, but strong in the expression of emotion and no less so in her love of embroidery and harpsichord play.
 The Editor in consequence goes about now tightly corked, like a bottle of fizz, well shaken.

 “they turned in at the lodge” – the presence of a lodge, very Repton to be sure

 “The park was very large, and contained great variety of ground” – very much a Brown then

 “They entered it in one of its lowest points, and drove for some time through a beautiful wood” – woods planted at the entrance – very Repton again – here he is doing the very thing at Livermere in 1791: “The large clump which is to hide the Lodges from the house, will also prevent the house being seen at first entering the Lodges”.